Hemangioma: Frequently Asked Questions booklet is here! Click the image below to download a free copy of the booklet.

-Approximately thirty percent of all hemangiomas are visible at birth.
-The remaining seventy percent become visible within one to four weeks after birth.
-Hemangiomas occur 5 times more often in females than in males and occur predominantly in Caucasians.
+Hemangiomas occur in up to 12 percent of all infants by one year of age.
+They occur 5 times more often in females than in males and predominantly in Caucasians.
+Twenty-three percent of babies born with hemangioma are very low birthweight (2.2 pounds or less).
 Low birthweight infants (less than 2.2 pounds) have a twenty six percent chance of developing a hemangioma.
 The reason for the high incidence of vascular lesions in low birthweight children is unknown.

 Approximately eighty three percent occur on the head and neck area.
 The remaining seventeen percent appear throughout the the rest of the body (both externally and internally).
 In the early stages some appear either as bluish or reddish spots or flat patches.
 A hemangioma is rarely fully grown at birth.

 Hemangiomas that are flat and appear reddish in color are called “superficial” and those that are deep beneath the skin and appear bluish in color are called “deep” hemangiomas.
 When a hemangioma is both deep and superficial it is called a “compound” hemangioma.
 The correct diagnosis is critical for proper treatment.